jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## New Tech, New Age, New Philosophy

-Life is never easy, because every lifeform is fragile.
-It only takes a few mistakes to chance chance.
+Life is never easy.
 However, our lives improve with better technology.
 Deaths from disease, famine, and war all decrease as our technological power has gone up.
 We can even look at this pandemic and see how lucky we are.

 I'm being serious.
-Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody even knew bacteria and virus existed.
+Think of this, before 1880, doctors didn't even wash their hands before surgeries because nobody knew bacteria and virus exist.
 Everyone thought disease was caused by "stale air" and would open windows in hospitals if too many people were getting sick.

 Now in 2020, we're already working on a Covid-19 vaccine.